Straight to content

 Data submission in India can be done in one of three ways:

 For this year, we are providing two options: the AWC India Count and Wetland Assessment Entry Form.
 In the first, the counter can use the dropdown menu option to enter the waterbird species.
-In the latter, these are pre-entered in a flat form, so only the number needs to be entered.
+In the latter, these are pre-entered in a flat form, so only needed for the numbers to be entered.
 Either form can be used.

 AWC-India-Count-and-wetland-assessment-Form-empty